aws/aws-sdk-ruby/doc-src/services/default/errors.md

 # Error Classes

-You can rescue a specific errors by their error code:
+You can rescue a specific error using the error code:

     begin
       # do stuff